omershreib/open_university/introduction_to_AI/Maman11_README.md

 ### 1.6 Command-Line Arguments (Optional)

+Because this maman was really interesting and fun to investigate, I extended the scale of this maman's requirements and checked if I can solve the **general case** of this game (*i.e.* for $n \geq 3$).
+In addition, I include examples of experimental algorithms that I tested during the creation of this *maman*.

+**Note:**

+Only `BFS`, `WrongRowsColumns`, and `ManhattanDistance-Plus-LinearConflict` will be formally explained as part of this maman's requirement (required to implement BFS and 2 additional *"more-informatics heuristics* compare to *ManhattanDistance* and *Misplaced* that depicted in the course book)

 This program supports flexible execution via command-line arguments.

 #### Optional Arguments

-- --alg, -a : algorithm (bfs, manhattan, rowcol, ...)
+- --alg, -a: algorithm (bfs, manhattan, rowcol, ...)
-- --graphic, -g : enable graphic displayer (visualize the solution of this game using matplotlib)
+- --graphic, -g: enable graphic displayer (visualize the solution of this game using matplotlib)
-- --verbose, -v : enable verbose output (visualize the solution of this game to terminal)
+- --verbose, -v: enable verbose output (visualize the solution of this game through the terminal)

-Note: running this program with `-a 'all'` will attempt solving this game, following a legal tiles board provided to it, with **every** algorithm this program support, which includes:
+Note: running this program with `-a 'all'` will attempt to solve this game, following a legal tiles board provided to it, with **every** algorithm this program supports, which includes: (<name>: <str-value>)
-- BFS: ('bfs')
+- BFS: 'bfs'
-- ManhattanDistance ('manhattan')
+- ManhattanDistance: 'manhattan'
-- Misplaced ('misplaced')
+- Misplaced: 'misplaced'
-- LinearConflict ('linear_conflict')
+- LinearConflict: 'linear_conflict'
-- RowColumns ('rowcol')
+- WrongRowsColumns 'rowcol'
-- Max-RowColumns-And-ManhattanDistance ('max_rowcol_md')
+- Max-RowColumns-And-ManhattanDistance 'max_rowcol_md'
-- ManhattanDistance-Plus-LinearConflict ('md_plus_lc')
+- ManhattanDistance-Plus-LinearConflict 'md_plus_lc'

 Example for optional argument usage: